-The lighthouse, built in 1858, isn’t open to visitors, but there’s plenty of information about its history, the geology of the peninsula (it was a coral atoll millions of years ago) and nearby walks on signboards nearby.
+The lighthouse, built in 1858 on the site of a 16th century watchtower, isn’t open to visitors.
+But there’s plenty of information about its history, the geology of the peninsula (it was a coral atoll millions of years ago) and nearby walks on signboards nearby.

 Civil War relics

 A short walk from the car park, you’ll find relics of the Spanish Civil War: the anti-aircraft defences built on the Cabo de Santa Pola to protect Alicante.
 The city was bombed many times, mostly by Mussolini’s Italian air force, based in Mallorca and flying for Franco’s Nationalists.

 In the worst attack, in May 1938, around 300 people died in a raid at the city’s Mercado Central.
 For more on how Alicante survived years of bombing raids, try my post here.

 For a different view across to Tabarca and the bay of Santa Pola, head over to the south side of the peninsula and the Escaletes watchtower.

 It was built in the sixteenth century to defend the coast against corsairs from North Africa.
 They were a real threat to Santa Pola, as the pirates often used the island of Tabarca right opposite the town as a base for their raiding parties.